aws-samples/siem-on-amazon-opensearch-service/README.md

 SIEM on OpenSearch Service saves logs in the index and rotates it once a month.
 If you want to change this interval or load logs from non-AWS services, see [this.](docs/configure_siem.md)

+## Near-real-time logs loading from non-SIEM-managed S3 buckets

+If you have an S3 bucket in the same account and region as the SIEM, you can load logs into OpenSearch Service.
+Please refer [Near-real-time loading from other S3 buckets](docs/configure_siem.md#near-real-time-loading-from-other-s3-buckets) for the setting method.

 ## Loading stored logs through batch processing

 You can execute es-loader, which is a python script, in the local environment to load past logs stored in the S3 bucket into SIEM on OpenSearch Service.
+See [Loading past data stored in the S3 bucket](docs/configure_siem.md#loading-past-data-stored-in-the-s3-bucket) for details.

+## Throttling of es-loader in an emergency

+To avoid unnecessary invocation of es-loader, throttle es-loader under the following conditions

+* If total free space for the OpenSearch Service cluster remains less than 200MB for 30 minutes and `aes-siem-TotalFreeStorageSpaceRemainsLowAlarm` is triggered.
+  * The OpenSearch cluster is running out of storage space.
+More free space is needed for recovery.
+To learn more, see [Lack of available storage space](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/handling-errors.html#handling-errors-watermark).

+If you want to resume loading logs, set the reserved concurrency of the Lambda function `aes-siem-es-loader` back to 10 from the AWS Management Console or AWS CLI.
+You can also load messages from the dead-letter queue (aes-siem-dlq) by referring to [Loading data from Dead SQS Dead Letter Queur](docs/configure_siem.md#loading-data-from-dead-sqs-dead-letter-queur).

 ## AWS resources created by the CloudFormation template